 Next is the "Badge of Friendship" which will require you finished Ophelia's story.
 Go to Saintsbridge: Upstream to speak with Emil, the little boy to get the "Friends Again" quest.
 Find the bully back in the main area just off the bridge and buy/steal the River Blossoms off him then return and give it to their friend Nate.
 You'll now have a 1.5x JP accessory.

 Once you hit the level 50s you will probably have or should be unlocking the advanced jobs.
 Warmaster's "Extra Experience" and Starseer's "Hard Worker" support skills will give you extra XP and JP too which stacks with the accessories mentioned above!

-You can visit Forest of Purgation west of Wispermill where an enemy called Chubby Cait can often appear and just like Cait Sith, can give you lots of XP/JP.
+You can visit Forest of Purgation west of Wispermill where an enemy called Chubby Cait can often appear and just like Cait Sith, only magic can hit him and defeating him can give you lots of XP/JP.
 About 3K XP and 1.6K JP without multipliers.
 If you equip the Forbidden Bow and Alluring Ribbon you can increase enemy encounter rates to speed things up too.
 Just don't forget to remove the Evasive Maneuvers skill.